Hurley Medical Center, 2 Trauma Fellowships: Surgery Fellowship and Research Fellowship

 - ECFMG certificate (if applicable)

 THE TRAUMA SURGERY FELLOW is provided the opportunity to become an Advanced Trauma Life Support Instructor and attend the annual Detroit Trauma Symposium.
 Since the institution houses many health educational programs, the Fellow also has a chance to develop teaching skills by presenting information to resident physicians, medical students, physician assistants and nurse practitioners.
 The fellow is expected to complete at least one trauma research paper with a faculty mentor, as well as present at local and state research forums.
 The Fellow also may take part in comprehensive quality assurance and improvement programs, as well as community education and injury-prevention programs.
+NOTE: It's not necessary to complete the Trauma Research Fellowship before entering the Trauma Surgery Fellowship.

-THE TRAUMA RESEARCH FELLOW is provided not only clinical opportunities but also academic skill development to increase teaching, research and performance-improvement competencies.
+THE TRAUMA RESEARCH FELLOW is provided not only clinical research opportunities but also academic skill development to increase teaching, research and performance-improvement competencies.
 The Fellow is expected to develop and present curriculum modules to resident physicians, medical students, physician assistants, nurse practitioners and peers.
 The fellow also functions independently in research in community or interdisciplinary team settings, and represents the institution locally, regionally, nationally or internationally.
 The Fellow leads original research studies and performance improvement projects and is expected to submit manuscripts for publications and to present research findings at professional conferences.
 (Note: It is not necessary to complete the “Trauma Surgery Fellowship” prior to entering the “Trauma Research Fellowship.”)

 About the hospital